Azure-Samples/Hybrid-KeyVault-Java-Manage-Secrets-Certificate-Based-Auth/README.md

 # Hybrid-KeyVault-Java-Manage-Secrets-Certificate-Based-Auth

-This sample uses certificate based service principal authentication to work with Keyvaults.

-  Azure Stack sample for managing Keyvaults
+## This sample shows how to do the following operations of Key Vault with Key Vault SDK

-    - Create a Keyvault using cert based authentication
+    * Create a Keyvault using cert based authentication
-    - Create a secret inside the keyvault
+    * Create a secret inside the keyvault
-    - Get the secret
+    * Get the secret
-    - Delete the Resource Group.
+    * Delete the Resource Group.

-The key vault SDK package  here is **com.microsoft.azure.azure-keyvault**, if you are using the [latest](https://search.maven.org/artifact/com.azure/azure-security-keyvault-secrets) version of the key vault SDK package, please reference to the following examples:

-[IdentityReadmeSamples.java](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java)- Examples to authenticate to key vault secret client

-    - Create a secret client using cert based authentication.

-[HelloWorld.java](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/HelloWorld.java)  - Examples for common key vault tasks:

-    - Create a secret inside the keyvault
-    - Get the secret

 ## Running this Sample